owen31302/JumpBox-VR/readme.md

 SceneV25(LOW Q) is an Unity project without any texture resources(assets) and this is just for code review.

 The link below is an EXE file built by Unity.
-You can download it and run it on windows platform.
+You can download it and run it on windows platform (You will need 3glasses VR).

 https://drive.google.com/file/d/0Bx_urvQnkUn_ZktuVlpOTFZ2dnM/view?usp=sharing